buy the book ribbon

 Typically, you can "push" and "pull" container images to a "container registry" — Docker offers a public one called DockerHub, and organisations will often run private ones, hosted by cloud providers like AWS.

-So your process of getting an image onto a server is usually * Push the image from your machine to the registry * Pull the image from the registry onto the server.
-Usually this step is implicit, in that you just specifying the image name in the format registry-url/image-name:tag, and then docker run takes care of pulling down the image for you.
+• Pull the image from the registry onto the server.
+Usually this step is implicit, in that you just specify the image name in the format registry-url/image-name:tag, and then docker run takes care of pulling down the image for you.

 But I don’t want to ask you to create a DockerHub account, or implicitly endorse any particular provider, so we’re going to "simulate" this process by doing it manually.

 It turns out you can "export" a container image to an archive format, manually copy that to the server, and then re-import it.
-In ansible config, it looks like this:
+In Ansible config, it looks like this:

 infra/ansible-provision.yaml (ch11l002)